exasol/transformers-extension/doc/user_guide/manage_models.md

 * `table-question-answering`
 * `feature-extraction`

-More information about transformers tasks can be found in the [pipeline task parameter description](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.pipeline.task).

 However, we do not offer built in UDFs for using these models.
 So if you need models supporting these tasks, you will need to write your own UDF for running it.

+More information about transformers tasks can be found in the [pipeline task parameter description](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.pipeline.task).

+##### Legacy Task Types

+We previously supported the followin task_types:

+ * `ai_fill_mask_extended`
+ * `filling_mask`
+ * `sequence_classification`
+ * `ai_complete_extended`
+ * `ai_extract_extended`

+Models installed with these task types are no longer compatible with our prediction UDFs.
+If you still need these models, you will need to re-install them using the new task-types described above.

+However, listing and deleting these models will still work using both the UDF and the Python API.

 ### Model Uploader Script